pure-data/externals-howto/README.rst

     void class_addsymbol(t_class *c, t_method fn);

-Adds a method ``fn`` for “symbol”-messages to the class ``c``.
+Adds method ``fn`` for “symbol” messages to class ``c``.

-The arguments of the “symbol”-method is a pointer to the class-data space and a pointer to the passed symbol:
+The arguments of the “symbol” method are a pointer to the class data space and a pointer to the passed symbol:

 ``void my_symbol_method(t_mydata *x, t_symbol *s);``